Introducing our copywriter of the week, Simon

 Asked to write this piece presented me with a bit of a dilemma.
-There are several things I like about being a writer, the fact I’m creating something, the problem solving that comes with it but possibly what I like most is the anonymity, as I stay hidden behind a wall of words.
+There are several things I like about being a writer.
+The fact I’m creating something, the problem solving that comes with it but possibly what I like most is the anonymity.
+I stay hidden behind a wall of words.
 Words that may not even sound like me.

-I’ve always believed my work should never be about me but instead should reflect and reveal the personality, the brand, the company who really own those words.
+I’ve always believed my work should never be about me.
+But instead should reflect and reveal the personality, the brand, the company that really own those words.

 First up, the question you hear most as a writer is, can I see examples of your writing?
 Of course.
 But what I really want to tell you is, there’s no point.

-Part of being a writer is the rewriting.
-Most of the rewriting is as a result of client input.
-Don’t get me wrong, this is essential, but it seldom improves the copy, and with some clients, it will have a detrimental effect on the style and flow of what has been written.
-It’s my experience that 70% the final copy is no longer the writer’s copy, but a collaboration between one, or if you’re really unlucky, a committee of clients.
+Part of being a writer is rewriting.
+Most of the rewriting is a result of client input.
+Don’t get me wrong, this is essential, but it seldom improves the copy.
+And with some clients, it will have a detrimental effect on the style and flow of what has been written.
+It’s my experience that 70% of the final copy is no longer the writer’s copy.
+But a collaboration between one, or if you’re really unlucky, a committee of clients.
 Then there’s the brief to consider, if you fundamentally believe the position of product or brand is wrong, then you’re not going to think much of the copy.